expo/expo/docs/pages/workflow/glossary-of-terms.md

 ExpoKit is an Objective-C and Java library that allows you to use the [Expo SDK](#expo-sdk) and platform and your existing Expo project as part of a larger standard native project — one that you would normally create using Xcode, Android Studio, or `react-native init`.
 [Read more](../expokit/eject.md).

-**ExpoKit is deprecated and support for ExpoKit will be removed after SDK 38.
-We recommend ejecting to the bare workflow instead.**
+**Support for ExpoKit ended after SDK 38.
+Expo modules can implement support for custom native configuration, and projects that need even more custom native code can [expose their Android Studio and Xcode projects with `expo prebuild`](/workflow/customizing/).**

 ### iOS